-Assistive technologies are beginning to provide support for document roles.
-They may provide shortcut keys to jump to specific structural elements (for instance, S for search) and/or provide a list of all structural roles in the document.
+Assistive technologies provide shortcut keys to navigate through elements defined as landmarks, or perhaps to jump to specific structural elements (for instance, S for search), and/or provide a list of all structural elements in the document.
 Additionally, ARIA provides new roles for other types of elements, such as

 role="presentation" for tables used in layout.
 It also allows you to identify required form elements, provide better form labeling and descriptions, and allow you to provide instant feedback to screen reader users.

 When content changes dynamically within a web page, it may cause accessibility problems.
 What happens if a screen reader is currently reading an element that is updated?
 If the updated content is important, should you interrupt the user and set focus immediately to the new content, do you simply inform the user of the update, or do you do nothing?
 How do you set focus or allow the user to jump to the updated content?